 All bookings are subject to the availability of aircraft, pilots, presenters, and ground crew.
 Under normal circumstances events close 8 weeks prior to an event and will be confirmed at last 4 weeks prior to the proposed date.
 Final numbers as a passenger registers must provided no later than two weeks prior to the event.
 Events at Moorabbin Airport are normally limited to a maximum of 18 youth participants per session due to venue limitations.
 An option is available for an additional 12 youth participants in a separate group or an additional group of 18 as a later session.
-If part of the activity includes Scout Target Badge presentations, separate sessions are required for each Target Badge Level.
+If part of the activity includes Scout Award Scheme presentations, separate sessions are required for each Level.
 Leaders, parents and carers may also fly or attend as observers.
-Note: Due to COVID social distancing requirements, it may be necessary to limit sessions to 9 participants, multiple sessions may be requested, and parents will not be able to wait inside.

 Section Specific Program Options

 In Our Program there are no specific Air Activities badges rather our activities can form part of either a youth member's Growth & Development or STEM & Innovation Special Interest Area.
 The Award Scheme Days for individual Cubs and Scouts (see link to the left).

 In addition to the general Flying Day there are some section specific options: